Pressure Mounts as Car Finance Redress Debate Deepens Following FCA Consultation

 Investigations into the car finance scandal have shown that some drivers were not told that commissions to brokers or dealers could influence the interest rate they were offered.
 As a result, what appeared to be a straightforward finance deal may have cost some customers more than they realised.

-That lack of clarity has driven a significant increase in car finance claims.
+That lack of clarity has driven a significant increase in car finance claims or car finance compensation.
 Now drivers want to know who can expect compensation, what documents they will need to produce and when they might hear back from the government.
 Such practical details are central to discussions about how to design the redress scheme.

 Challenges in Reviewing Older Agreements